-An application for the Electromagnetic Field in non simple connected manifold have been presented.
+An application for the Electromagnetic Field in no simple connected manifold has been presented.
 A phenomenological interpretation of the cohomology integrals is needed.
-It is concluded that electric and magnetic charges must be required to a correct interpretation of these cohomology integrals.
-That means that Electromagnetic Duality is necessary in the study of Electromagnetism in no simple connected manifolds.
-However, The electric and magnetic charges of the manifold are neither free particles nor individual properties of each class of cohomology, but appear to be collective properties of the manifold, so their values are such that they verify certain properties in the set of all classes.
+It is concluded that electric and magnetic charges must be required to correct interpretation of these cohomology integrals.
+That means that Electromagnetic Duality is necessary for the study of Electromagnetism in no simple connected manifolds.
+However, the electric and magnetic charges of the manifold are neither free particles nor individual properties of each cohomology class, but appear to be collective properties of the manifold.
 It not possible to have electric monopoles without magnetic ones and vice versa.

-A significant result is the presence of one discrete/quantized term in the field Norm and Action associated to the Lagrangian formalism.
-The amount of such discrete values is the Betti number or \poincare pairs of cohomology classes. \emph{ A Classic Theory approach has been presented, but as result the Action of Electromagnetic Field includes one quantized term}.
-Even though if no continuous sources are present, there is a topology generated Electromagnetic Field whose Action is quantized in discrete steps.
-The relation between magnetic monopoles and quantization of the action in the Electromagnetic Fields, widely suggested in previous theoretical studies in Quantum Physics, is again confirmed but from a point of view of Classical Physics.
+A significant result is the presence of one discrete/quantized term in the Field Norm and Action.
+The amount of such discrete values is the Betti number or \poincare pairs of cohomology classes. \emph{ A Classic Theory approach has been presented, but as result, the Action of Electromagnetic Field includes one quantized term}.
+Even though if no continuous sources are present, there is a topology generated Electromagnetic Field whose Action is quantized.
+The relation between magnetic monopoles and quantization of the action in the Electromagnetic Fields, widely suggested in previous theoretical studies in Quantum Physics, where the product of electric and magnetic charge is in the order of Plank constant, it is again confirmed but from a Classical Physics approach.

-A well known problem is Classical Electromagnetism happens when the integral of the field norm is extended to all the space-time; in this case one infinite solution appears.
+A well-known problem is Classical Electromagnetism happens when the integral of the field norm is extended to all the space-time; in this case, one infinite solution appears.
 It is an outcome of the point-like model of particles or the lack of a model for finite particles.
-In the proposed model of Electromagnetism coming from Topology, and in most of wormholes theories family, these integral in all the manifold do not generate infinite values, instead there is a finite sum.
-The sources of these properties are the cohomologies.
+In the proposed model of Electromagnetism coming from Topology, and in most of wormholes theories family, these integral in all the manifold do not generate infinite values, instead, there is a finite sum.
+The sources of these properties are cohomologies.

-The contradiction between continuous vs. discrete/quantized values was a significant problem in the History of Physics, when the continuous values predict by Classic Theories was in contradiction to discrete values reported by the experiments, eg. the black-body spectrum or the photoelectric effect.
-From this controversy emerged the Quantum Theory in early twenty century as an inductive framework constructed ex novo to explain the experiment results.